NEHR FAQs

 Yes, you can place access restriction on your record in the NEHR.

-The current process available is to obtain and submit the form at one of these departments in public healthcare institutions.
+You may visit one of these departments in public healthcare institutions to submit your request to place access restriction.
 Patients who wish to place access restriction will be counselled, to ensure that they fully understand the implications of this decision to their care as their providers will not have access to their records.

 Once you have placed access restriction on your record in the NEHR,